top of the page

 • Reading time: 6 min

-Subject: Urgent measures regarding labor and matters of pressing necessity; conversion of the Fiscal-Labor Decree into law
+Subject: Urgent measures regarding employment and matters of pressing necessity; conversion of the Tax and Labor Decree into law

 Below are the most significant updates regarding labor matters.